Synchrony-optimized networks of Kuramoto oscillators with inertia: Results

-After having analyzed the decentralized energy production scenario, we move on to the centralized case, which is perhaps better suited for describing the current status of power grids.
-However, for these cases, instead of synthetic networks we now use a real power grid, the Spanish grid \cite{hutcheon}.
-Grossly, it is a network of 192 vertices and 287 edges, a grid of intermediary size which is convenient for our analysis having a reasonable compromise between results and CPU time.
+Having analyzed the decentralized energy production scenarios, we move on to the centralized case, which is perhaps better suited for describing the current status of real power grids.
+However, for these cases, instead of synthetic networks we will use a network with topology based in an approximation of a real-world power grid, namely the Spanish high-voltage grid, extracted from the approximated western european grid as described by Hutcheon and Bialek in \cite{hutcheon} (See also \cite{Bialek}.
+The data used here is available at \cite{PowerData}.)
+Roughly, it is a network of 192 vertices and 287 edges, and its intermediary size is convenient for our analyses since it shows a reasonable compromise between results and required CPU time for the numerical simulations.
 In the Spanish network, 64 vertices are generators and the others 128 are consumers.
-We set the power of each consumers $P = -1$ and in order to supply the necessary demand, each generator has a power $P = 2$.
-Again, we use $\alpha = 1.0$.
-For this case, we use $T_r = 300$ and $\delta T = 100$

-Figure \ref{optimization_spanish_grid} shows the original grid in the left handed side and the optimized network is in the right one, with the corresponding degree distributions.
+We set the power of each consumers $P = -1\alpha^2$ and, in order to supply the necessary demand, each generator is assumed to have a power $P = 2\alpha^2$.
+Figure \ref{optimization_spanish_grid} shows the original grid in the left handed side and the optimized network in the right one, with the corresponding degree distributions.